 Who commits sexual abuse?

-The image of a child molester with greasy hair wearing a trench coat is uncommon in real life.
-Adults who sexually abuse children are a very mixed group.
+The image of a child molester wearing a trench coat in a van parked close to a playground rarely matches with reality—because the adults who sexually assault children are a very diverse group of people.

 The new trends in the digital space are that children and young people can also violate other children or peers, sometimes enticing or threatening them to send sexual images or videos, which, once forwarded, in the legal sense becomes sexual abuse material.

 A sexual offender can be a trusting person who is difficult to suspect of sexually exploiting a child or young person.
 Behind much of the sexual abuse of children is an adult who has had sexual fantasies about children for a long time.